What are the Tax Responsibilities of LLP Members?

 As stated above, similar to any other business arrangement in the UK, an LLP must also ensure that it is tax-transparent.

 To specify, whenever an LLP conducts a business, such as trade, with the prime purpose of earning profits, its gains are often taxed in the name of its members instead of the LLP itself.
+Ensuring tax transparency means that the members must meet the tax obligations in line with the HMRC tax regulations to ensure compliance.

 To achieve this, each partner in the LLP must register with HMRC so that they can pay their Income Tax through Self Assessment.